 Limit authorized access to devices through the authentication of users (e.g., user ID and password, smartcard, biometric, certificates, or other appropriate authentication method);

-Use automatic timed methods to terminate sessions within the system where appropriate for the use environment;
+Use automatic timed methods to terminate sessions within the medical device system where appropriate for the use environment;

-Employ an authorization model that incorporates the principle of least privileges by differentiating privileges based on the user role (e.g., caregiver, patient, health care provider, system administrator) or device functions; and
+Employ an authorization model that incorporates the principle of least privileges by differentiating privileges based on the user role (e.g., caregiver, patient, healthcare provider, system administrator) or device functions; and

 Design devices to “deny by default” (i.e., that which is not expressly permitted by a device is denied by default).
 For example, the device should generally reject all unauthorized connections (e.g., incoming TCP, USB, Bluetooth, serial connections).
 Ignoring requests is one form of denying authorization.